India is a land of festivals and CELEBRATIONS. ICC brings the excitement and experience of three celebrations to Fairfield and Westchester each year.

 Diwali is a five-day festival of lights which celebrates the triumph of good over evil, light over darkness, and knowledge over ignorance.
 It is celebrated with fireworks, diyas (candles), present exchange, mithai (sweets), and family and friend gatherings.

-In October, ICC hosts its annual fundraiser and invites the community to participate in the color, sounds, flavors and festivities reminiscent of an Indian wedding.
+ICC hosts its annual fundraiser to coincide with Diwali and invites the community to participate in a Celebration of Light.